Evanjager/Online-Store-Database-Design-and-Implementation/README.md

 # Online-Store-Database-Design-and-Implementation
 The project will build an online store like Amazon.com selling whatever products you want.

+- Develop a database design.
-The first step is to develop a database design and convert that design into SQL DDL.
+- Convert that design into SQL DDL.

 Description:
 - A Customer is identified by an auto-increment id.
 Other attributes include first name, last name, email, phone number, street address, city, province/state, postal code, and country.
 A Customer also has a user id (unique) and password.

 - A customer may have one or more payment methods.
 A Payment Method has an auto-increment id for a key, a payment method type (PayPal, Visa, etc.), payment number, and payment expiry date.